pinkshrub/OnlineWebFun_Lectures/week3/D1/lecture31.md

-outline
+### Outline

 1. Admin
 	- happy yellowbelts!
 	- yellowbelt stuff...

 2. Context
 	- last week we learned javascript can interact with browser
+	- This week we gonna keep JS-ing and interact with other webpages!
 	- So, lets do some JS and see if we can make something that lets do some stuff?!

+	- Recap of Friday!
+		- getElementById <= getter
+		- innerHTML <= getter & setter

+	- remember function does stuff and then returns a thing
+		- can be anything

+	- Things that might be useful...
+		- traversal
+		- manipulation
+		- event handling

+	-JQuery CDN to demo basic JQ functionality!

+	- Remember the order that things get ran
+		- header>body
+			- demo this (and the reason we need .ready)
+				- build a thingy that does DOM stuff in head

 3. Build our own version of JQuery!
 # Let's build jQuery #